moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Add *open* and *close* poses for the gripper

-* Follow the same steps for defning a pose for the arm, but select the *hand* group.
+* Follow the same steps for defining a pose for the arm, but select the *hand* group.

 * Add an *open* pose for the hand group with value 0.035